Don't Buy Useless Travel Gadgets

 Don't Worry About the Language Difference

-Unless you're going to a very remote destination, the language difference will usually be hardly more than a small inconvenience.
-You may get the wrong order in restaurants from time to time, however, you can certainly get around with English and hand gestures.
+Unless you're going to a very remote destination, the language difference will hardly cause more than a small inconvenience.
+You may get the wrong order in restaurants from time to time—especially if you try substituting or deviating from the norms—but you can certainly get around in tourist areas with basic English and hand gestures.

-While learning some phrases in the local language is both fun and helpful, don't spend too much time studying before you leave home.
-You can learn exponentially faster from locals -- who will gladly help you and correct your pronunciation -- once you arrive.
-Practicing a local language is a great excuse for fun interaction and to dive deeper into the local culture!
+Although learning some phrases in the local language is both fun and helpful, don't spend too much time studying before you leave home.
+You can learn way faster once you arrive.
+Ask locals to help correct your usage and pronunciation.
+Practicing a local language is a great excuse for fun interaction and offers a real way to dive deeper into the local culture!

-Seemingly obvious, packing too much is the most common mistake that all first-time travelers make.
-Dragging an overweight suitcase or backpack around can really take the fun out of moving around a fascinating country, and airlines will charge you a fortune for baggage.
-Many people end up giving away or leaving much of the useless stuff that they bring from home anyway.
+Dragging an overweight suitcase or backpack around can really take the fun out of exploring a fascinating country, and airlines will charge you baggage fees.
+Many people end up giving away or leaving much of the useless stuff they bring from home anyway.

 Aside from these items you should bring with you to Asia, nearly everything you need will be available for cheaper at your destination.
-Plus you can help out the local economy.
-You'll want to buy clothes and gifts to bring home, so don't start with a full suitcase!
+Buying local helps out the local economy.
+Take advantage of packing hacks to cut back on what you need to carry.
+You'll want to buy clothes and gifts to bring back—don't leave home with a full suitcase!

 Don't Leave Home Without Travel Insurance

-Although it's tempting to just take your chances, the peace of mind that travel insurance brings is well worth the meager cost -- especially once you see how taxi drivers handle the roads!
+Although it's tempting to just take your chances, the peace of mind that travel insurance brings is well worth the meager cost—especially once you see the way taxi drivers in Asia behave on the roads!

-Good travel insurance will protect you and your bags; most include evacuation plans in case you become seriously injured while abroad.
+Good travel insurance will protect you and your belongings; most policies include evacuation plans in case you become seriously injured while abroad.

 Forget Stereotypes Before You Arrive

 Don't let what you think you know about a country from movies and hearsay prevent you from discovering the real country.
 Everyone has different experiences in places, both good and bad, and formulates an opinion about a destination based on their own filters.
-There will be things you don't care for in a destination, but there will also be magic.
+Yes, there will be things you don't like about a destination, but there will also be some magic.

-Arrive with an open mind, beat your jetlag quickly, then get outside the resort to discover what goes on away from the tourist environment!
+Arrive with an open mind, beat your jetlag quickly, then get outside the resort to discover what goes on away from the tourist environment.
+Form your own opinions of a place!

 Don't Rely on Only One Way to Access Funds

-Carrying money while traveling is all about diversity.
-Local ATMs will often offer the best rates, assuming your bank at home doesn't charge too steep of a fee; however, if the ATM network goes down as it often does on islands and in remote parts of Asia, you'll need backup cash.
+Carrying money while traveling is all about diversification.
+Local ATMs will often offer the best rates for local currency, assuming your bank at home doesn't charge too steep of an international transaction fee.
+But if the ATM network goes down—it sometimes happens—you'll need backup cash.

 No matter the economy, U.S. dollars are still widely accepted and can be readily exchanged all over Asia.
-Your credit card will only be useful in big resorts and cities; use it for emergencies or booking flights.
-Many places in Asia tack on a commission when you pay with plastic.
+In places such as Cambodia, dollars can be spent directly.
+Your credit card will only be useful in big resorts and cities; use it for emergencies, booking activities such as tours and diving, and for booking flights.
+Many shops in Asia tack on a commission (10 percent or more) when you pay with plastic.

 Don't Contribute to Cultural Deterioration

 Cultural deterioration is happening at an alarming rate all over Asia as more and more Western tourists visit each year.
-Many popular travel routes such as the backpacker Banana Pancake Trail through Asia have been eroded culturally; tourism is a mixed blessing.
-Locals often change to meet tourists' needs and change their traditions to keep money-slinging visitors happy.
+Many popular travel routes such as the backpacker Banana Pancake Trail through Asia have been changing places culturally for decades.
+Tourism is a mixed blessing.
+Many destinations really need the funds brought in by tourists, however, locals often change to meet tourists' needs so the money keeps coming.

-Every time you make a purchase without negotiating -- which is an integral part of Asian culture -- you actually increase prices for both locals and other travelers who follow behind you.
-Leaving a tip in places where tipping was once frowned upon causes the staff to expect tips over time.
+Be mindful of the cumulative impact you may be leaving on places you visit.
+For instance, every time you make a purchase without negotiating—which is an integral part of Asian culture—you actually increase prices for locals and other travelers who follow behind you.
+Leaving a tip in places where tipping was once frowned upon causes the staff to expect tips.
+They'll give preferential treatment to tourists because they know locals don't tip.

 Don't Be a Target

-Taxi drivers, street scammers, and anyone trying to sell you something can spot a newbie pretty quickly; they have lots of experience.
-From the luggage tag on your oversize bag to the wide eyes looking around, you'll get lots of attention as a first-time visitor to Asia.
+Drivers, con-men, street scammers, and experienced merchants can spot a newbie pretty quickly; they have lots of practice.
+From the luggage tag still hanging on your oversized bag to the wide eyes looking all around, you could get lots of attention as a first-time visitor to Asia.

-Traveling around Asia comes with a learning curve; how expensive that initial education has to be is up to you and your decisions.
-Learn to listen to your gut and to recognize a scam when you feel one developing, but don't let a few bad eggs you encounter jade you against the local people in a place.
+Traveling around Asia comes with a learning curve; how expensive that initial education has to be depends on your decisions.
+Listen to your gut, and learn to recognize a scam unfolding.
+Just don't let a few con-men jade your opinion of a place or the local people.

-Remember that life moves a little slower in developing countries.
+Remember that life doesn't always work out as planned while on the road.
 Don't be surprised when your train that was scheduled to leave at 3 p.m. finally pulls away around 5 p.m!
+You'll feel far less stress if your itinerary is flexible enough to smooth over the inevitable delays.

 Don't Rely Too Much on Guidebooks

-Guidebooks are often only updated every couple of years, and over time a popular place can actually become corrupted because of all the patronage they receive from a steady stream of guidebook users.
-Ironically, you can sometimes receive the worst food and service in the top picks of guidebooks!
+Guidebooks are often only updated every couple of years.
+Over time, a popular business can actually become corrupted because of all the patronage they receive from a steady stream of guidebook users.
+Counterintuitively, you will sometimes receive the worst food and service in the top picks of guidebooks!